-The Electrical and Electronic Engineering programme produces graduates with a wide range of expertise relevant to the electrical and electronics industry.
+The Electrical and Electronic Engineering programme produces graduates with a wide range of expertise relevant to the electrical and electronics industry in different regions.
 Electrical and Electronic engineers are employed throughout the engineering sector in the creation, maintenance and improvement of engineering operations.
 Consequently, Electrical and Electronic engineering graduates need to be able to integrate engineering knowledge skills from across engineering and be able to be an effective member of a multidisciplinary team.
-The programme covers a broad range of disciplines such as digital and analogue circuit design, electro-mechanical energy
+The programme covers a broad range of disciplines such as digital and analogue circuit design, electro-

-Page 3 of 18 22 May 2024 conversion, embedded systems, power electronics, control, signal processing and project management.
-A number of optional modules provide a deeper level of learning into more advanced and state of the art technologies.
+Page 3 of 18 23 May 2025 mechanical energy conversion, embedded systems, power electronics, control, signal processing and project management.
+Two sets of optional technical modules provide a deeper level of learning into more advanced and state of the art technologies.
 As we move closer to a more digitally connected network of systems and devices, this programme allows students to develop expertise particularly in system design, microprocessor hardware/software design and simulation and modelling techniques.